cbanksjr/get-fit/README.md

 React, Flowbite, Tailwind, Spring Boot, H2 Database, Axios

 # Implementation After Bootcamp
 Since completing the boot camp, I have decided to continue working on the project and make some improvements.
 For instance, I plan to refactor the React code to follow best practices such as using components instead of including code inside pages.
-I also plan to implement an external database like PostgreSQL and optimize the Java code.
+I implemented PostgreSQL, and also plan to optimize the Java code.

 ## New Tech Used
 PostgreSQL